ws2wh/ws2wh/README.md

 In the example above, the backend server would send a `Ws-Command: terminate-session` header to a session reply channel.
 The WebSocket session, along with the connection, will be closed gracefully with code 1000 by default.
-Close code and reason can be customized by providing `Ws-Close-Code` and `Ws-Close-Reason` headers.
+The close code and reason can be customized by providing `Ws-Close-Code` and `Ws-Close-Reason` headers.
+These headers are only honored when combined with `Ws-Command: terminate-session`.

 ```http
 POST /reply/550e8400-e29b-41d4-a716-446655440000 HTTP/1.1